daemonraco/toobasic/docs/shelltools.md

 ## How Does It Work?
 Every time you call a _cron tool_ task, it:

-* creates a flag file at __ROOTDIR/cache/shellflags__ to refer the running task (for example __UsersCron_taskRemoveInvalids.flag__),
+* creates a flag file in __ROOTDIR/cache/shellflags__ to refer the running task (for example __UsersCron_taskRemoveInvalids.flag__),
-* execute the task,
+* execute the task and
-* removes the flag file
+* removes the flag file.

 If a _cron tool_ task is called and there's already a flag file, it avoids executing the task and prompts an error.

 ## Dead Flags
-Sometimes when a _cron tool_ fails and generates a fatal error due to unexpected errors or development bugs, the _cron tool_ may not remove the flag file and return and error of _other instance running_ when there's none.
+Sometimes when a _cron tool_ fails due to unexpected errors or development bugs, the _cron tool_ may not remove the flag file and return and error of _other instance running_ when there's none.
 For those cases you can add the flag `-CF` and it will clear the flag (this doesn't execute the actual task), something like this:
 ```html
 $ sudo -u www-data php /var/www/mysite/shell/main.php cron users -rm -CF